Learn how to revise and prepare for exams and tests.

 Mnemonics are strategies you can use to remember information.

-- For example, you can use the acronym ROYGBIV to remember the colours of the rainbow.
+- For example, you can use the acronym ROYGBIV (Red, Orange, Yellow, Blue, Indigo, Violet) to remember the colours of the rainbow.

-- Practise past exams questions to test your understanding and identify any gaps in your knowledge.
+- Practise past exam questions to test your understanding and identify any gaps in your knowledge.